jsdealy/akvsbk/README.md

   to another country, and perhaps another time.
-I suppose in principle AK could be transplanted in such a way, but it would mean having to rethink the motivations and concerns of many of the characters in massive ways.
+I suppose in principle AK could be transplanted in such a way, but it would mean having to rethink the motivations and concerns of many of the characters in big ways.
   There are long discussions in AK concerning, for instance, the value of the Zemstvo institutions in Russia.
 One of the main characters is trying fitfully throughout the story